viktorteren/Seto/README.md

 **CS**: count the number of derived SMs if SAFE or (BDD+SS) flags were used

-**COUNTER**: used only with FC SAFE flag combination, changes the approach for the search of new FCPNs; i an FCPN takes part of an unsafe FCPN the counter for this region is increased, higher is the counter for a region less is the probability to take it
+**COUNTER**: used only with FC SAFE flag combination, changes the approach for the search of new FCPNs; if a region takes part of an unsafe FCPN the counter for this region is increased, higher is the counter for a region less is the probability to take it

+**COUNTER_OPTIMIZED**: used only with FC SAFE flag combination, changes the approach for the search of new FCPNs; if a region takes part of an unsafe FCPN the counter for this region is increased if the region is a post-region of a fork transition, higher is the counter for a region less is the probability to take it

 **UNSAFE_PATH**: print the path to arrive to the unsafe marking